Filtronic

 Filtronic is a UK public limited company (PLC) that is AIM-listed on the London Stock Exchange (FTC.L).
 It is a designer and manufacturer of RF, microwave, and millimeter-wave (mmWave) components and subsystems for applications in telecommunications, defence, space and transport.
-It is headquartered in Leeds, with its main UK manufacturing facility at NETPark in Sedgefield, County Durham and a US manufacturing site in Salisbury, MD.
+It is headquartered at NETPark in County Durham with other facilities in Leeds, Manchester and Cambridge and a US manufacturing site in Salisbury, MD.

-Filtronic has been awarded a 2021 Queen's Award for Enterprise, International Trade, in recognition of its "Outstanding Short Term Growth in overseas sales over the last three years", which had grown by 208% over the period 2018 to 2021.
+Filtronic was awarded a 2021 Queen's Award for Enterprise, International Trade, in recognition of its "Outstanding Short Term Growth in overseas sales over the last three years", which had grown by 208% over the period 2018 to 2021.

 In November 2021 former McLaren F1 executive Jonathan Neale was appointed as Non-Executive Chairman of Filtronic, to replace Reg Gott.

 History

 Filtronic was founded in 1977 by Professor John David Rhodes, who was a lecturer in the Department of Electrical and Electronic Engineering at the University of Leeds.
 He started the company to design electronic filters for the Panavia Tornado aircraft, which were then manufactured by Ferranti.
 Initial funding for Filtronic was mainly from research contracts with the European Space Agency for satellite borne filters, and from selling software for the design of multiplexers.

 Throughout its early years Filtronic continued to enjoy a close affiliation with the University, and in 2004 was said to be the most successful company ever to be spun out of a UK university.
 When Professor Rhodes received the Royal Academy of Engineering's highest award, the Prince Philip Medal in 2003, the citation read: "In recognition for his outstanding research expertise in communications technology which he developed into a highly successful world-wide company".
 Since founding Filtronic, Rhodes also received the Order of the British Empire (OBE) in 1992 and was made Commander of the Order of the British Empire (CBE) in the 2000 New Year's Honours with the citation "For services to Engineering Research and to Industry".
 The company's markets remained entirely in electronic warfare until 1989.

 In 1985 Filtronic Components received a Queen's Award for Technology for the development of suspended substrate stripline microwave filters and multiplexers.
 In 1986 the company was becoming too large for a single management unit, and was split into three divisions - subsystems, components and special systems, and in 1989 it established a wireless infrastructure division.
 This heralded a period of significant change for the company, and in 1992 Filtronic Comtek was formed to take advantage of the growing international market for mobile communications, in particular for the new digital 2G GSM (Global Systems for Mobile Communications) standard.